 Answered By: Paul Galfano Last Updated: Sep 14, 2018 Views: 48

-A good starting point is to read through a comprehensive article on TPP available via the Global Issues in Context database.
+1. A good starting point is to read through a comprehensive article on TPP available via the Global Issues in Context database.
 Type in "Trans-Pacific Partnership" in the search box of the database and click the search button (as shown in the image below):

-Click on the 'view more' link to read through more of the main article.
+2. Click on the 'view more' link to read through more of the main article.
 There are additional related articles in the links below the main article to read through.
 Note: A 'citation tools' link is on the top right of the page which can generate a citation of the article in either APA or MLA format, depending on what was designated by the instructor (see image below where blue arrow points to):

-Once you've chosen an article to include in your paper, ABI/Inform has a 'cite' feature that will enable you to create a citation for the article in APA or MLA format (depending on what was designated by the instructor).
+Once you've chosen an article to include in your paper, ABI/INFORM has a 'Cite' feature that will enable you to create a citation for the article in APA or MLA format (depending on what was designated by the instructor).
 You'll see the 'cite' feature in the box at the top right (see image below).

 Use the following databases to find articles on TPP and other trade agreements: